top of page

 What I couldn’t ignore anymore was the pattern.

-That season changed how I understand transformation.
+That season reshaped how I understand transformation.

 Where would you like to go next?